LokiJS-Forge/LokiDB/docs/full-text-search.md

 # Introduction

-LokiJS provides a fast and powerful open-source full-text search engine.
+LokiDB provides a fast and powerful open-source full-text search engine.

-The engine can be used with the LokiJS database to perform full-text searches over a collection.
+The engine can be used with the LokiDB database to perform full-text searches over a collection.
 In addition, the combination enables an easy document and persistence management since this is already handled by the database itself.